-Analysis | Data about the Capitol rioters serves another blow to the White working-class Trump supporter narrative
+Analysis | Data about the Capitol rioters serves another blow to the White, working-class Trump-supporter narrative

 “What we know 90 days later is that the insurrection was the result of a large, diffuse and new kind of protest movement congealing in the United States,” the political science professor wrote in The Washington Post.
 “Those involved are, by and large, older and more professional than right-wing protesters we have surveyed in the past.
 They typically have no ties to existing right-wing groups.
 But like earlier protesters, they are 95 percent White and 85 percent male, and many live near and among Biden supporters in blue and purple counties.”

 While Trump often spoke about jobs and factories being shipped overseas to manufacture American products — it wasn’t solely economic anxiety that drew many of his supporters to the wealthy real estate developer who allegedly avoided paying taxes that could benefit low-income Americans.
 It was cultural anxiety — regardless of their economic status — that was a consistent factor in support for Trump.
-And while concerns about changing views on faith, gender and sexuality were often expressed by many of the former president’s most diehard supporters, fear about America becoming less White — and less “great” — was at the root of at least some of the loyalty to him.
+While concerns about changing views on faith, gender and sexuality were often expressed by many of the former president’s most die-hard supporters, fear about America becoming less White — and less “great” — was at the root of at least some of the loyalty to him.

-A widely reported 2017 survey from the Atlantic and the Public Research and Religion Institute provided some insight into the views of White working-class voters who backed Trump.
+A widely reported 2017 survey from the Atlantic and the Public Religion Research Institute provided some insight into the views of White working-class voters who backed Trump.

 - Nearly half (48 percent) of White working-class Americans said: “Things have changed so much that I often feel like a stranger in my own country.”